durwasa-chakraborty/Angular-ReactJS/README.md

 # Integrate Angular-ReactJS

-This repository focuses on integration AngularJS and ReactJS by rendering a Periodic table.
+This repository focuses on integration of AngularJS and ReactJS together by rendering a Periodic table.

 ![alt text](https://github.com/nandarkunal/Angular-ReactJS/blob/master/screenshot.png)